-"A total of 71 potential detention sites throughout the watershed were identified during the course of this study: 8 in the Upper River des Peres; ....
-The criterion for site selection was very simple: any open area which appeared to be in a geologically and hydraulically favorable location was selected for consideration.
-Through a series of iterative screening steps, this large number of potential sites was narrowed to 11 for which costs and benefits were estimated.
+"A total of 71 potential detention sites throughout the watershed were identified during this study: 8 in the Upper River Des Peres; The criterion for site selection was very simple: any open area which appeared to be in a geologically and hydraulically favorable location was selected for consideration.
+Through a series of iterative screening steps, this large number of potential sites was narrowed to 11 [from the original 71] for which costs and benefits were estimated.
 The screenings of each site were conducted using remote sensing techniques followed up with thorough in-field investigations.
 The principal criterion for accepting or rejecting a site was whether obvious and expensive significant structure relocations would be required."